 New York · Doctors

-Defending Doctors Against Ethics Complaints in New York
+Doctor Ethics Defense in New York

 If you are a New York doctor facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The New York State Board for Professional Medical Conduct (OPMC) has resources, lawyers, and investigators on its side.
 You should too.